 #4 Parking Space

 Lack of parking spaces is increasingly becoming an important issue in metropolitans as well as in cities and towns.
 According to a recent study, having a single parking space added to the house can increase the property value by up to 5%.
-The reason being that 90% of the populace today has a vehicle of their own and would certainly show more interest in a property where they can park their vehicles safely than the ones that do not offer this facility.
-No wonder that parking space availability act as a major decisive factor for the price rise or drop for residential & commercial properties for sale.
+The reason is that 90% of the populace today has a vehicle of their own and would certainly show more interest in a property where they can park their vehicles safely than the ones that do not offer this facility.
+No wonder parking space availability acts as a major decisive factor for the price rise or drop for residential & commercial properties for sale.